Retropex/datum-gateway-startos/INSTRUCTIONS.md

 # Welcome to Datum-Gateway!

+Note: This package is for people who already have a DATUM instance!

 Quick-start guide for those already mining on OCEAN:

 1. Bitcoin Knots is required.
 This can be found in the Start9 Community Marketplace.